le0pard/le0pard.github.io/_posts/chef/2013-12-01-chef-and-tdd.md

 $ cd monit
 {% endhighlight %}

-Now we need add in Gemfile gems, which we will use for testing:
+Now we need to add gems in Gemfile, which we will use for testing:

 {% highlight ruby %}
 source 'https://rubygems.org'